AstraZeneca to overhaul US listing but remain on London market and keep UK HQ

 This will include a new state-of-the-art manufacturing facility in Virginia – set to be its largest single manufacturing investment in the world – and expansion of its research and development (R&D) and cell therapy manufacturing operations in Maryland, Massachusetts, California, Indiana and Texas.

-Despite being headquartered in the UK, America is AstraZeneca’s largest market, where it employs more than 18,000 staff and makes 42% of total group sales.
+Despite being headquartered in the UK, America is AstraZeneca’s largest market, where it employs more than 18,000 staff and makes 42% of total group sales and there has been increasing speculation that the firm may look to shift its main listing to the US.

 It already has 19 R&D, manufacturing and commercial sites across the country.